OpenEvalProject/evals/manuscripts/elife-100840/v1/manuscript.md

 Whole brain images were downsampled to 25 µm isotropic voxels and registered to the adult mouse Allen CCF (Wang et al., 2020) using BrainRegister (West, 2022), an elastix-based (Klein et al., 2010) registration pipeline with optimized parameters for mouse brain registration.
 Two independent registrations were performed, samples were registered to the CCF template image and the CCF template was registered to the sample.

-## Probe track tracing and alignment
+### Probe track tracing and alignment

 Tracing of Neuropixels electrode tracks was performed on registered image stacks.
 Neuropixels probe tracks were manually traced to yield a probe trajectory using Lasagna (Campbell et al., 2020), a Python-based image viewer equipped with a plugin tailored for this task.
 Tracing was performed on the merged images on the green (auto-fluorescence) and red (CM-Dil labeling) channels, using both coronal and sagittal views.
 Traced probe track data was uploaded to an Alyx server Rossant et al., 2022; a database designed for experimental neuroscience laboratories.
 Neuropixels channels were then manually aligned to anatomical features along the trajectory using electrophysiological landmarks with a custom electrophysiology alignment tool (Faulkner, 2020; Liu et al., 2021).
 This alignment process was performed by the experimenter and an additional member to ensure agreement on the assigned channel locations.

-## Permutation tests and power analysis
+### Permutation tests and power analysis

 We use permutation tests to study the reproducibility of neural features across laboratories.
 To this end, we first defined a test statistic that is sensitive to systematic deviations in the distributions of features between laboratories: the maximum absolute difference between the cumulative distribution function (CDF) of a neural feature within one lab and the CDF across all other labs (similar to the test statistic used for a Kolmogorov–Smirnov test).
 For the CDF, each mouse might contribute just a single value (e.g. in the case of the deviations from the target region), or a number for every neuron in that mouse (e.g. in the case of comparing firing rate differences during specific time-periods).
 The deviations between CDFs from all the individual labs are then reduced into one number by considering only the deviation of the lab with the strongest such deviation, giving us a metric that quantifies the difference between lab distributions.
 The null hypothesis is that there is no difference between the different laboratory distributions, that is the assignment of mice to laboratories is completely random.
 We sampled from the corresponding null distribution by permuting the assignments between laboratories and mice randomly 50,000 times (leaving the relative numbers of mice in laboratories intact) and computing the test statistic on these randomized samples.
 Given this sampled null distribution, the p-value of the permutation test is the proportion of the null distribution that has more extreme values than the test statistic that was computed on the real data.

 For the power analysis (Figure 4, Figure 4—figure supplement 2), the goal was to find how much each value (firing rate modulations or Fano factors) would need to shift within the individual labs to create a significant p-value for any given test.
 This grants us a better understanding of the workings and limits of our test.
-As we chose an α level of 0.01 (implementing a Bonferroni correction for the number of regions, but not the number of tests, so as to not have too lenient a criterion), we needed to find the perturbations that gave a p-value <0.01.
+As we chose an $\alpha$ level of 0.01 (implementing a Bonferroni correction for the number of regions, but not the number of tests, so as to not have too lenient a criterion), we needed to find the perturbations that gave a p-value <0.01.
 To achieve this for a given test and a given lab, we took the values of every neuron within that lab, and shifted them all up or down by a certain amount.
 We used binary search to find the exact points at which such an up- or down-shift caused the test to become significant.
 This analysis tells us exactly at which points our test becomes significant, and importantly, ensures that our permutation test is sensitive enough to detect deviations of a given magnitudes.
 It may seem counter intuitive that some tests allow for larger deviations than others, or that even within the same test some labs have a different range of possible perturbations than others.
 This is because the test considers the entire distribution of values, resulting in possibly complex interactions between the labs.
 Precisely because of these interactions of the data with the test, we performed a thorough power analysis to ensure that our procedure is sufficiently sensitive to across-lab variations.
 The bottom row of Figure 4, Figure 4—figure supplement 2 shows the overall distribution of permissible shifts, the large majority of which is below one SD of the corresponding lab distribution.

-## Dimensionality reduction of PETHs via principal component analysis
+### Dimensionality reduction of PETHs via principal component analysis

 The analyses in Figure 5 rely on principal component analysis (PCA) to embed PETHs into a two-dimensional feature space.
 Our overall approach is to compute PETHs, split into fast-reaction-time and slow-reaction-time trials, then concatenate these PETH vectors for each cell to obtain a summary of each cell’s activity.
 Next, we stack these double PETHs from all labs into a single matrix.
 Finally, we used PCA to obtain a low-rank approximation of this PETH matrix.

-In detail, the two PETHs consist of one averaging fast reaction time (<0.15sec, 0.15sec being the mean reaction time when considering the distribution of reaction times across all sessions) trials and the other slow reaction time (>0.15sec) trials, each of length T time steps.
-We used 20ms bins, from −0.5sec to 1.5sec relative to motion onset, so T=100.
+In detail, the two PETHs consist of one averaging fast reaction time ($<0.15sec$, $0.15sec$ being the mean reaction time when considering the distribution of reaction times across all sessions) trials and the other slow reaction time ($>0.15sec$) trials, each of length $T$ time steps.
+We used $20ms$ bins, from $−0.5sec$ to $1.5sec$ relative to motion onset, so $T=100$.
 We also performed a simple normalization on each PETH, subtracting baseline activity and then dividing the firing rates by the baseline firing rate (prior to motion onset) of each cell plus a small positive offset term (to avoid amplifying noise in very low-firing cells), following Steinmetz et al., 2021.

-Let the stack of these double PETH vectors be Y, being a N×2T matrix, where N is the total number of neurons recorded across five brain regions and labs.
-Running principal components analysis (PCA) on Y (singular value decomposition) is used to obtain the low-rank approximation UV≈Y. This provides a simple low-d embedding of each cell: U is N×k, with each row of U representing a k-dimensional embedding of a cell that can be visualized easily across labs and brain regions.
-V is k×2T and corresponds to the k temporal basis functions that PCA learns to best approximate Y. Figure 5a shows the responses of two cells of Y (black traces) and the corresponding PCA approximation from UV (red traces).
+Let the stack of these double PETH vectors be $Y$, being a $N\times2T$ matrix, where $N$ is the total number of neurons recorded across five brain regions and labs.
+Running principal components analysis (PCA) on $Y$ (singular value decomposition) is used to obtain the low-rank approximation $UV≈Y$.
+This provides a simple low-d embedding of each cell: $U$ is $N\timesk$, with each row of $U$ representing a $k$-dimensional embedding of a cell that can be visualized easily across labs and brain regions. $V$ is $k\times2T$ and corresponds to the $k$ temporal basis functions that PCA learns to best approximate $Y$.
+Figure 5a shows the responses of two cells of $Y$ (black traces) and the corresponding PCA approximation from $UV$ (red traces).

-The scatter plots in Figure 5c, f show the embedding U across labs and brain regions, with the embedding dimension k=2.
-Each k×1 vector in U, corresponding to a single cell, is assigned to a single dot in Figure 5c, f.
+The scatter plots in Figure 5c, f show the embedding $U$ across labs and brain regions, with the embedding dimension $k=2$.
+Each $k\times1$ vector in $U$, corresponding to a single cell, is assigned to a single dot in Figure 5c, f.

-## Linear regression model to quantify the contribution of spatial and spike features to variability
+### Linear regression model to quantify the contribution of spatial and spike features to variability

 To fit a linear regression model to the session-averaged firing rate of neurons, for each brain region, we used a Nx5 predictor matrix where N is the number of recorded neurons within the region.
 The five columns contain the following five covariates for each neuron: x, y, z position, spike amplitude, and spike peak-to-trough duration.
 The Nx1 observation matrix consisted of the average firing rate for each neuron throughout the entire recording period.
 The linear model was fit using ordinary least-squares without regularization.
-The unadjusted coefficient of determination (R2) was used to report the level of variability in neuronal firing rates explained by the model.
+The unadjusted coefficient of determination ($R^{2}$) was used to report the level of variability in neuronal firing rates explained by the model.

-## Video analysis
+### Video analysis

 In the recording rigs, we used three cameras, one called ‘left’ at full resolution (1280x1024) and 60 Hz filming the mouse from one side, one called ‘right’ at half resolution (640x512) and 150 Hz, filming the mouse symmetrically from the other side, and one called ‘body’ filming the trunk of the mouse from above.
 Several QC metrics were developed to detect video issues such as poor illumination or accidental misplacement of the cameras.